Last updated 11 February 2021

-The outbreak of this disease affects many countries worldwide.
-Germany has been affected as well with several thousands of cases.
-Please refer to the below-mentioned resources that offer reliable information in multiple languages.
+The outbreak of COVID-19 affects many countries worldwide.
+Germany has been affected as well.

 Offical information by the German Federal Government compiled by the Federal Government Commissioner for Migration, Refugees and Integration